 Of course.
 I have also had my bad days, especially while crossing the road.
 Due to mis-judgement on my part or someone pressing the horn too loud & once when i didn’t see a Pig which also wanted to cross the road towards us at the same time, or sometimes when i didn’t notice there was a dog was waiting to charge at us.
 Basically it was only good fortune that nothing untoward happened & none of us got run over.

 I never use the phone while i am out with my shadows.
 I understand what is coming our way not just by been observant, but also by feeling the different pulls on the leash on my wrist.
 If they have spotted something, its a different pull, if they want to pee its a different pull, if they want to do their pooh its a different pull.
 We are always in constant communication through the ‘leash’ and we also exchange looks.
 Magic, is the most talkative of the three & he usually has a lot to say.
 He is always nibbling at my elbow, at my wrist, sometimes he arches his body in front of me, stops me on my stride & when i bend down to him & lend him my ears, he would nibble & whisper some very important information into my ear.
 He is also the only one who does ‘trancing’.
-There will be cars going up/down beside us, but Messrs Magic would have found his favorite bush where he dunks his head in & does his trancing, then he allows all the leaves to feel at his back & we three will be waiting patiently hoping he will come out of his trance in a happy mood.
+There will be cars going up/down beside us, but Messrs Magic would have found his favorite bush where he dunks his head in & does his trancing, then he allows all the leaves to feel at his back & we three will be waiting patiently hoping he will come out of his trance with some deep meditative inclinations !

 The other problem with all these walks is that one becomes too visible.
 In present day India it is always better to remain invisible, unknown, untraceable & anonymous.